Hypernova-Oy/koha-plugin-swedbank-pay/README.md

     </Directory>
 ```

-# DIBS configuration

-* Contact DIBS to create an account, the plug-in is developed to work with the D2 platform. https://www.dibs.se/.
-For testing, create a D2 test account. https://www.dibspayment.com/demo-signup
-* Login to the admin interface. https://payment.architrade.com/login/login.action
-* Enable Order ID and Transaction status code in Integration => Return values.
-* Decide on how and when to debit.
-The Plug-in is verified to work with the batch capture method.
-Set time to debit in Setup => Closing hour.
-* Create MD5 keys in Integration => MD5 Keys

 # Plugin configuration

 * Make sure that Koha's OPACBaseURL system preference is correctly set
-* Report your DIBS Merchant ID and MD5 Keys in the plugin configuration page
+* Report your Swedbank Payee ID and Payee Name in the plugin configuration page